sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide_v2.md

 ### What is the Booster Manager Mode?

-The **Booster Manager Mode** is a new feature introduced in the SidecarTridge Multi-device firmware version 2.0 (ALPHA).
+The **Booster Manager Mode** is a new feature introduced in the SidecarTridge Multi-device firmware version 2.0 .
 It allows users to manage microfirmware apps on the device through a web interface, making it easier to install, launch, and manage apps.

 Thanks to the  Booster Manager Mode, users can now easily manage microfirmware apps on the SidecarTridge Multi-device board.
 This mode is designed to simplify the process of installing and launching apps, providing a user-friendly web interface accessible from any device connected to the same WiFi network.
 As a side effect, it also helps developers to build their own microfirmware apps and test them on the device without needing to integrate with the main firmware.